TechCavern/WaveTact/readme.md

 The only thing I ask you not to do is sell this code.

-Primary Testing Networks (Channel #techcavern for all)
+Primary Testing Networks (Channel #techcavern for all):

 ElectroCode (irc.electrocode.net),
 Overdrive (irc.overdrive.pw),